rust-lang/book/src/ch06-04-inventory.md

 ### A new technology: the in-browser IDE

 These questions will involve Rust programs which use functions you haven't seen before.
 Therefore we will use an experimental technology that supports IDE features in the browser.
-You can get information about unfamiliar functions and types.
-Here's an example.
-Try doing the following actions:
+The IDE lets get information about unfamiliar functions and types.
+For example, try doing the following actions in the program below:

 * Hover your mouse over `replace` to see its type and description.
 * Hover your mouse over `s2` to see its inferred type.